-This plan also offers lifetime insurance protection at the lowest price as you'll pay the premiums for life.
-It also earns cash values that you can avail in emergencies through a policy loan.
+This plan also offers lifetime insurance protection at the lowest price, as you'll pay the premiums for life.
+It also earns cash values that you can avail of in emergencies through a policy loan.
 BenLife will credit the annual dividends (not guaranteed) after the second year.

 This full-service insurance provider has been around for over 50 years.
-Country Bankers Life Insurance Corporation makes insurance accessible to Filipinos by establishing partnerships with rural banks in the country.
+Country Bankers Life Insurance Corporation makes insurance accessible to Filipinos by establishing partnerships with rural banks.
 As such, its Mortgage Insurance Redemption protects lending businesses by paying deceased debtors’ unpaid loans.

-Paramount's Group Mortgage Redemption Insurance plan also provides banks and financial lending institutions the protection with every loan they approve for borrowers.
-It covers borrowers aged 18 to 65 years old who have real estate, housing, and housing loans or other long-term loans.
+Paramount's Group Mortgage Redemption Insurance plan also protects banks and financial lending institutions with every loan they approve for borrowers.
+It covers borrowers aged 18 to 65 with real estate, housing, and housing loans or other long-term loans.

 This mortgage redemption insurance from Sun Life protects creditors and their debtors by reducing the risk of unpaid loans.
 The Sun Life Creditor's Group Life plan secures loan repayments and guarantees prompt loan settlements.